intentrai/IntentR/workspaces/HelloWorld/README.md

 ## Acknowledgments

-- [OpenWeatherMap](https://openweathermap.org/) for providing weather data and AI capabilities
+- [OpenWeather](https://openweathermap.org/) for providing weather data and AI capabilities
-- React.js community for the excellent framework and resources
+- React.js community for the excellent framework

+---

+**Note**: This is a demonstration project showcasing the integration of AI-powered weather services.
+Remember to keep your API keys secure and never commit them to version control.